-Figure 5: The swirling motion of flow in the combustion chamber of a diesel engine.
+Figure 3: (left) The swirling motion of flow in the combustion chamber of a diesel engine.
 Swirl is used to describe circulation about the cylinder axis.
 The intake ports at the top provide the tangential component of the flow necessary for swirl.
-The data set consists of 776,000 unstructured, adaptive resolution grid cells.
+The data set consists of 776,000 unstructured, adaptive resolution grid cells. (right) Some gas engine components require a tumble motion flow pattern (right) in order to mix fluid with oxygen.
+Tumble flow circulates around an axis perpendicular to the cylinder axis, orthogonal to swirl flow.
+The data set is composed of 61,700 unstructured, adaptive resolution cells.